-In this article, lawyer Siobhan Luck reviews two recent test cases which shed light on business interruption coverage during the COVID-19 pandemic, with the latest case being a significant win for the insurance industry.
+In this article, lawyer Sarah Sherman reviews two recent test cases which shed light on business interruption coverage during the COVID-19 pandemic, with the latest case being a significant win for the insurance industry.

 The first test case required the NSW Court of Appeal to consider whether the exclusions to coverage which referenced diseases declared under the now repealed Quarantine Act could be extended to cover diseases under the Biosecurity Act.
 The Court found in favour of the policyholders, not allowing the insurers to rely on the exclusions.